jzbor/moonwm/README.md

 ### Drun (MOD+d) features
 You can prepend your query with an `!` to execute the following input directly or with a `?` to pass it on to your default browser.
+To execute a command in a new terminal window try to prepend a `:`.
 If no desktop file according to your input is found and you hit enter the input will be executed in a shell.

 ## Customizing